uoy-linguistics/dating-beowulf-2015/README.md

 ## Assembling the corpus

+### A note on using make

+The `make` tool automates the sequencing of several shell commands to produce a desired result, automatically moving through prerequisite steps as needed.
+In order to generate the files for the quantitative analysis, you should run the following shell commands in the `data/` subdirectory of this repository:

+    make final.cod.ooo
+    make coding-gen.cod.ooo
+    make coding-cprel.cod.ooo

+The following sections explain the steps that these commands will initiate.

+### Preliminary steps

-The first step is to assemble the corpus that will be used for the analysis, which is handled by the first several rules in `data/Makefile`.
-The following steps are undertaken:
+In order to assemble the corpus that will be used for the analysis, the following steps are undertaken first:

 1. Parenthetical IPs have their tags changed from `IP-PRN` to `IP-PAREN`.
 This is because we want to treat parenthetical IPs